Reformatory: Reformatories and industrial schools

-More serious crimes, required an element of punishment in an environment away from older prisoners, who would have a further negative effect on the youngster, before the task of reforming their ways.
-The power to set up such an establishment was given in the 1854 Youthful Offenders Act (the Reformatory Schools Act).
+More serious crimes required an element of punishment, but in an environment away from older prisoners who would have a negative effect on the youngster.
+The power to set up such an establishment was given in the Youthful Offenders Act 1854 (also known as the Reformatory Schools Act 1854).
 This provided financial assistance and support for reformatory schools for convicted young offenders as an alternative to prison.
-Industrial schools were regularised three years later by the 1857 Industrial schools act.
+Industrial schools were regularised three years later by the Industrial Schools Act 1857.

 Early reformatories

 The first juvenile prison was the 1838 Parkhurst prison on the Isle of Wight.
-Separation of youngsters has been proposed earlier by Peel's Gaol Act of 1823, but implementation had generally failed.
+Separation of youngsters had been proposed earlier by Peel's Gaols Act 1823, but implementation had generally failed.
 From 1824 to 1826 some boys were housed on the prison hulk, Captivity (the former Bellerophon).
 Even earlier in 1817, Samuel Hoare the Quaker banker and philanthropist and the architect James Bevan, had proposed a new suitable prison: there was no consensus as to whether a prison should be for deterrence, retribution, punishment, removing a cause of nuisance or reforming the prisoner.
 Parkhurst aimed to reform the prisoner, provide some education and prepare the youngster to be transported as a free man to the colonies in Australia.

 By 1866 there were 51 certified reform schools in England and 14 in Scotland, but this had declined to 43 in 1913, while certified industrial schools had become more popular moving from 50 in 1866 to 132 (residential) and 21 (dayschools) in 1913.

 Earlier initiatives began in 1756 with the founding of the Marine Society "for the purpose of clothing landsman and boys for the use of the king's ship, and as an expedient to provide for poor boys who might become a nuisance."
 In 1788, the Philanthropic Society was set up and opened an institution at St. George's Fields, Southwark, "for the protection of poor children, and the offspring of convicted felons; and for the reformation of those who have themselves been engaged in criminal practices."

 Conditions

 The regime was strict but fair and humane within the context of the times.

 Good behaviour was rewarded and poor behaviour punished.
 Punishment followed rule-breaking and rewards followed compliance.
 The rules were clear and transparent.
 The morality was simple and this would provide some security as children.

 Similarly, normal living conditions for the urban poor involved overcrowded multiple occupancy in buildings with no mains drainage where diseases were rife.
-With no health care available- or affordable there was a high death rate amongst the malnourished children.
-In the reformatory there was simple regular food, the conditions were clean and medical care was available.
-In addition they were given free education and some training in a skill that would be marketable when they had finished their time.
+With no health care available—or affordable—there was a high death rate amongst the malnourished children.
+In the reformatory there was simple regular food, the conditions were clean, and medical care was available.
+In addition, children were given free education and some training in a skill that would be marketable when they had finished their time.
 The success rate was high.